tableau/connector-plugin-sdk/docs/mcd.md

 ## Connection Field Platform Integration

 As referenced above in the `<field>` element section, some `name` attribute values describe platform functionality.
-It is important that if the connector functionality desired matches any of the descriptions below then names and values below must be used.
+It is important that if the desired connector functionality matches any of the descriptions below then the names and values below must be used.

 Additionally there are a set of reserved `name` attribute values not documented at this time.
 Recommendations, documentation and enforcement coming soon.

 ### Endpoint

 The endpoint attributes describe the unique parameters of a connection.
-Many connections provider additional field names and values not defined by the platform.
+Many connections provide additional field names and values not defined by the platform.

 The connection field names below should specify the `endpoint` category.